genn-team/genn/docs/building_networks.rst

     model = GeNNModel("float", "YourModelName",
                       backend="single_threaded_cpu")

+When running models on a GPU, smaller models may not fully occupy the device.
+In some scenerios such as gradient-based training and parameter sweeping, this can be overcome by runing multiple copies of the same model at the same time (batching in Machine Learning speak).
+Batching can be enabled on a GeNN model with:

+..  code-block:: python

+    model.batch_size = 512

+Parameters and sparse connectivity are shared across all batches.
+Whether state variables are duplicated or shared is controlled by the :class:`.VarAccess` or :class:`.CustomUpdateVarAccess`
+associated with each variable.
+Please see TODO for more details.

 Additionally, any preferences exposed by the backend can be configured here.
 For example, the CUDA backend allows you to select which CUDA device to use via the manual_device_id